BDCHM Interactive Documentation

 Entity Explorer (default view)

 Progressive-disclosure interface replacing the original multi-panel layout.
 Entities organized by category (Admin/Study, Clinical, Observations/Measurements, Lab/Biospecimen, Survey, Files/Other) with a Pinned section at top.
-Click an entity to drill down into its slots and variables.
+Click an entity to drill down into its properties and variables.
 Click a range badge to see enum details (permissible values, usages) or to recursively drill into another entity.
 Subclass indentation for inheritance relationships.
 Pin/unpin entities to customize the top section.
 The old "Kitchen Sink" multi-panel view is still available via a toggle in the header.

 live progressive disclosure recursive drilldown pinning